-On Sunday (September 19), Carnival Glory departed from the Port NOLA/New Orleans, Louisiana USA) for a week-long voyage and became the first ship to embark from the port city since the offset of the Coronavirus/COVID-19 crisis.
+On Sunday (September 19), Carnival Glory departed from Port NOLA/New Orleans, Louisiana USA) for a week-long voyage and became the first ship to embark from the port city since the offset of the COVID crisis.

 The liner departed from Erato Street Cruise Terminal and is scheduled to make calls at the Bahamian destinations of Freeport, Nassau, and Bimini.